 - Succulent cuttings or leaves.

-- A well-draining soil.
-For this tutorial I'm using 1 part potting soil mixed with 1 part sand, but you can also use special soil mixes made for succulents and desert plants.
+A well-draining soil.
+For this tutorial I'm making my own using 1 part potting soil mixed with 1 part sand, but you can also buy pre-made soil mixes made for succulents and desert plants.

 What To Do: